mobileFX/WebKitX/README.md

 Background
 ----------

 Purpose of this project was to create a light-weight CEF ActiveX wrapper for CEF3 but due to several problems with multithreading and VB6, I decided to wrap CEF1 first and then move to CEF3 slowly.

+CEF is the acronym for Chromium Embedded Framework, which encapsulates WebKit HTML5 Renderer and Google V8 JavaScript engine.
+Currently there are two versions available, CEF1 (obsolete) and CEF3.

+The main architectural difference between CEF1 and CEF3 is that CEF3 is using using sub-processes (.exe files) mainly for rendering, and synchronizes all processes using IPC.
+This adds some process-management complexity wrapping it into an ActiveX and for that reason I decided to deal with CEF1 first.

+CEF has two static libraries: libcef.lib and libcef_dll_wrapper.lib.
+Both static libraries must be compiles with /MD before you can successfully link them with an ActiveX DLL project.
+I have added some comments about it at the end of this doc.

+The idea of wrapping CEF into an ActiveX is very simple:

+* You create a MFC/ATL ActiveX Control class that will create the CefBrowser object.
+MFC ActiveX controls inherit from COleControl which in turn inherits from CWnd and therefore have a hWnd window handle.
+We wait until the first paint of the control and create the CefBrowser passing to it the hWnd handle of the control.

+* We also create WebKitHandler, a simple CefClient descendant class that will be receiving callbacks from CefBrowser.
+There is a vast array of callback classes you can multiple-inherit WebKitHandler from, depending on the extend of control you need.

 The Problem
 -----------